emacs-mirror/emacs/mps/readme.txt

 record of changes.
 In a release of the MPS-Kit, this section becomes the summary of what is new for that release.)

+2011-08
+   Master change to standardise on an NT build environment of NT6.1 (Windows 7) and it its SDK version 7.1.
+Previous versions of Windows that are still supported by Microsoft can be accomodated through this framework if required.

 [
 After a release, bracket the previous section, and start a new section like this: